Editorial | Jul 29, 2020

 There are some great ways to make research more open and transparent.
 For example, many scientists provide the analysis code and even the raw data behind their study so others can analyze the same data and come to their own conclusions.
 Indicating whether and why data was excluded, and explaining how the study’s sample size was selected are also important for transparent reporting of results.

-Our INTERVALS.Science platform enables independent data re-analysis and collaboration by openly sharing protocols, tools, and research data.
+We openly share protocols, tools, and research data.
 We also publish our assessment of our products openly in scientific journals, especially because of the peer-review process.
 In fact, we prefer to publish our work in journals that provide an open access option as often as possible.
 We also respond openly to comments on our publications.

 Addressing bias in research